lnalborczyk/phd_thesis/docs/02-chap2.md

 \caption{Illustration of the MAV (in orange) and RMS (in green) values.
 These two features are usually highly correlated but differ in magnitude.
 More precisely, the RMS is proportional to the MAV when the signal has a Gaussian shape.}(\#fig:emgplot3)
 \end{figure}

 These features provide the *envelope* of the EMG signal and therefore provide insights about the *amplitude* of the EMG signal.
-This envelope can then be summarised (e.g., via its mean or median) over a period of interest (e.g., during the utterance of some vowel).
+This envelope can then be summarised (e.g., via its mean or median) over a period of interest (e.g., during the utterance of some phoneme).

 ## Statistical modelling and statistical inference